adeleyeMV/DS-projects/README.md

 * Dimensions of snowflake schema are elaborated, having multiple levels of relationships, child tables having multiple parents
 * Star schema is a special, simplified case of snowflake schema
 * Star schema does not allow for one to many relationships while snowflake schema does

+## Data Modelling using NoSQL Databases
+---
+* NoSQL Databases stand for not only SQL databases
+* When Not to Use SQL?